 Some of the side effects of high magnesium supplementation or administration during pregnancy include:

-There are many reasons why magnesium citrate is beneficial during pregnancies.
-The following are the uses and benefits:
+There are many reasons why magnesium citrate is beneficial during pregnancies, such as:

-- Promotes regular and easy bowel movements through water retention in stool
+- Promotes regular and easy bowel movements through water retention in stools.

-- Does not interact with most medications (except few like Tetracycline Antibiotics and Potassium Phosphate)
+- Does not interact with most medications (except a few like, tetracycline antibiotics and potassium phosphate).

 Magnesium oxide promotes optimal magnesium levels in the blood during pregnancies.
 It may be used as a laxative, for preventing indigestion, and must be taken two hours after taking other supplements based on doctor’s recommendations.

 Magnesium hydroxide is used to relieve heartburn and for breastfeeding purposes during pregnancy.
-Consult your healthcare provider before deciding to opt for this medication.
+Consult with your doctor before deciding to opt for this medication.

-Magnesium recommendations by doctors usually range from supplementing in chelate and citrate forms since these are high absorbable and naturally found in food sources.
-Doctors sometimes recommend Magnesium Threonate, Magnesium Orotate, and Magnesium Glycinate, during pregnancies.
-The type of supplement recommended to you will be based on blood test analysis results for magnesium levels during pregnancy.
+Magnesium recommendations by doctors usually range from supplementing via chelate and citrate forms, since these are highly absorb-able, and are naturally found in food sources.
+Doctors sometimes recommend magnesium threonate, magnesium orotate, and magnesium glycinate during pregnancies.
+The type of supplement recommended to you will be based on blood test analysis results for magnesium levels during your pregnancy.

 Yes.
-Magnesium oil is safe during pregnancy and better absorbed through the skin.
-Oral magnesium supplements may sometimes cause diarrhoea or interact with other medications, however, with magnesium oil there are no side effects.
+Magnesium oil is safe during pregnancy, and is better absorbed through the skin.
+Oral magnesium supplements may sometimes cause diarrhoea or interact with other medications.
+However, with magnesium oil, there are no side effects.

-From promoting well-being to instilling calmness and reducing anxiety, it is no wonder that Magnesium is the answer to saying goodbye to tensions and cramps.
-Although Magnesium is beneficial during pregnancy, it is advisable to start upping your magnesium intake if you’re already deficient since it comes with a host of health and lifestyle benefits.
-Please consult with your healthcare provider before deciding on the brand, type, and dosage of magnesium before, during, and even after pregnancy.
+From promoting well-being, to instilling calmness and reducing anxiety, it is no wonder that taking magnesium means saying goodbye to tensions and cramps.
+Although magnesium is beneficial during pregnancy, it is advisable to start upping your magnesium intake if you’re already deficient, since it comes with a host of health and lifestyle benefits.
+It is recommended that you consult with your doctor before deciding on the brand, type, and dosage of magnesium before, during, and even after your pregnancy.